curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 He paused for a moment.
 The audience had been drawn in deeply.
 Silent.

 > There's a set of ideas that are inconsistent with the physical laws of our universe.
 These ideas belong to other universes.
 These ideas are... beyond our universe and into the other dimensions.
 Let's visualize it another way.
 Imagine you are a blood cell and the universe is my human body.
 You move around in my veins - this is like taking the perspective of other ideas in our universe.
 What if you, the cell, moved to outside my human body and really explored?
 That would be like taking the perspective of ideas that belong to other universes.
 It would be a hostile environment, but an enlightening experience.
 You could learn about the complex powers at play that affect your host human body, like food and romance and government.
 Perhaps you could even find ways to influence those far greater powers.
 I would love for some of my blood cells to organise dinner for me.
-I would love to have an internship being truth incarnate.
+I would love to have an internship being Truth incarnate.

 A few chuckles from the audience.